Creatiwity/witycms-doc/contact.md

 ## List

-The list contains all emails send since the contact form.
+The list contains all emails send since the contact form exist.
 It gives you a rapid view of:

-* From : email address of the person who sent the email
+* "From": email address of the person who sent the email
-* Subject : title and content of the email.
+* "Subject": title and content of the email.
-* Date : when the email was sent.
+* "Date": when the email was sent.

 ![](contact-01.jpg)
 ## Reading pop-up